Bianchi-I cosmology with generalized Chaplygin gas and periodic deceleration parameter: Introduction

-The Quantum field theory (QFT) and general theory of relativity (GTR) pointed out cosmological constant $\Lambda$ \cite{10,11,12} introduced by Einstein as the most feasible candidate of dark energy.
-The cosmological constant is the simplest form of dark energy and though the model with cosmological constant is known as $\Lambda$CDM model.
-It faces some serious problematic issues \cite{13,14} such as the fine tuning (a typical small value), cosmic coincidence problems (although the Universe is in accelerated phase of expansion, why the dark matter and the dark energy are of the same order?).
-Chaplygin gas (CG) \cite{15} with EoS $p=-\frac{B}{\rho}$ \cite{16} where $\rho$ and $p$ are energy density and pressure respectively, is one of the most expected candidate of dark energy (DE).
-Among the various class of dark energy models Chaplygin gas is a simple characterisation in order to understand the cosmic acceleration and has attracted large group of researchers in the field of cosmology.
-Chaplygin gas is also a fascinating subject of holography \cite{17} and string theory \cite{18}.
-Chaplygin gas depicts a transition to the present cosmic acceleration from a decelerated cosmic expansion and conceivably submit a deformation of $\Lambda$CDM model.
-Chaplygin gas model fails the tests connected with structure formation and observed strong oscillations of matter power spectrum \cite{19}.
-To overcome this failure of Chaplygin gas model the generalised Chaplygin gas with EoS $p=-\frac{B}{\rho^\alpha}$ with $0\leqslant \alpha \leqslant 1$ has been proposed.
-From the holographic point of view also the generalised Chaplygin gas is interesting.
-Further the generalised Chaplygin gas (GCG) model is modified as Modified Chaplygin gas (MGCG) model with EoS $p=\mu \rho-\frac{B}{\rho^\alpha}$, where $\mu$ is a positive constant \cite{20}.
+In General theory of relativity (GTR), cosmological constant $\Lambda$ had been introduced by Einstein, which now is one of the feasible candidates of dark energy \cite{10,11,12}.
+The homogeneous and isotropic model with cosmological constant in general relativistic framework is also known as Lambda cold dark matter ($\Lambda$CDM) model.
+However, the $\Lambda$CDM model faces some serious issues \cite{13,14} such as the fine tuning (a typical small value), cosmic coincidence problems (although the universe is in accelerated phase of expansion, why the dark matter and the dark energy are of the same order?).
+To resolve these issues, various DE models with quintessence, k-essence, phantom, tachyon and so on \cite{1z}, were analysed in the literature.
+In spite of these attempts, the perfect DE model is still lacking \cite{1z}.
+Chaplygin gas (CG) \cite{15} with equation of state (EoS) $p=-\frac{B}{\rho}$ \cite{16} where, $\rho$ and $p$ are energy density and pressure respectively, is one of the most explored candidate of DE.
+Among the various class of dark energy models, CG is a simple characterisation in order to understand the cosmic acceleration and yields an unified scenario for dark energy and dark matter (DM) \cite{2z,3z,4z,5z,6z}.
+The remarkable feature of this unified model is that, at early times the CG behaves as a dust-like matter and at late times it behaves like cosmological constant.
+CG also plays a fascinating part in holography \cite{17} and string theory \cite{18} inspired models.
+CG depicts a transition to the present cosmic acceleration from a decelerated cosmic expansion and conceivably submit a deformation of $\Lambda$CDM model.
+CG model fails the tests connected with structure formation and observed strong oscillations of matter power spectrum \cite{19}.
+To overcome this failure of CG model, the generalised Chaplygin gas (GCG) with EoS $p=-\frac{B}{\rho^{\alpha}}$ with $0\leqslant \alpha \leqslant 1$ has been proposed \cite{2z,3z}.
+GCG model also acts like CG model i.e., at early times GCG mimic a dust-like matter and at late times it mimic a cosmological constant.
+With the aim of describing the unification of DE and DM, Zhang et al. \cite{4z} have proposed another version of GCG with EoS $p=-\frac{A(\mathcal{R})}{\rho^{\alpha}}$ ($\mathcal{R}$ is a scale factor) termed as new generalised Chaplygin gas (NGCG).
+By using various combinations of latest observational data sample including SNIa and CMB, Salahedin et al. \cite{5z} have analysed for the constraints on free parameters of NGCG model by using the statistical Markov Chain Monte Carlo method.
+Mamon et al. \cite{6z} have studied an extended GCG model with EoS of the NGCG and found that the NGCG model is consistent with gravitational thermodynamics.
+In literature, the GCG model is again modified as modified generalised Chaplygin gas (MGCG) model with EoS $p=\mu \rho-\frac{B}{\rho^\alpha}$, where $\mu$ is a positive constant \cite{4z}.
 This modification of GCG to MGCG has been done because the inferences from GCG models are almost similar to the CDM models \cite{21}.
+In general, above examples of cosmic fluid may written as $p=f(\rho)$ and we term these formulations as barotropic fluid.
+Variable Chaplygin gas (VCG) $p=-\frac{Ba^{-n}}{\rho}$ is one of the form among the class of modified forms of Chaplygin gas.
+A flat Friedmann-Lemaitre-Robertson-walker (FLRW) cosmological model with perfect fluid comprising of VCG yields $\Lambda$CDM model like behaviour at late-times \cite{n22}.
+In anisotropic Bianchi-I background, MCG equation of state and the barotropic fluid model satisfying general linear EoS may also characterize different phase of the universe and approach to $\Lambda$CDM model at late-times \cite{22z,z25}.
+Non-linear electrodynamics model may induce barotropic fluid like scenario and results into varying deceleration parameter which is decreasing function of time \cite{z26}.